 Habitat and Ecology

-It is not a common species, and recent surveys have not found any specimens at the type locality; a decline has also been observed at the other known locality.
+It is not a common species, and recent surveys have not found any specimens at the type locality.
+A decline has also been observed at Belmira.
 The most recent record of the species was apparently in 2001 (Museo Historia Natural Universidad de Antioquia).
 There have been recent survey efforts both at the type locality (2007 and 2009–2014) and Belmira (2012), but the species was not recorded (Colombia Red List Assessment Workshop pers. comm.
 July 2016).